Qinsir7/Hack-a-TONx/README.md

 # GasLockR

 Welcome to GasLockR - our MVP submission for the Hack-a-TONx 2023.
-This project works as iteration of our GasLockR protocol, with enhancements for pricing model using multi-model algorithm that provide a robust, user-friendly gas payment solution for the blockchain community.
+This project works as iteration of our basic protocol, with enhancements for pricing model using multi-model algorithm that provide a robust, user-friendly gas payment solution for the blockchain community.
 We build the gas insurance website as the show case.

 ## 🌟 What's New?